 I haven't yet tested the above control scheme, but that's the theory anyway. :-)

 The audio passes through a simple RC low-pass filter then is amplified by a NJR NJM2113D amplifier IC.
 The RC filter component values were roughly picked… I started with nominal values (1k and 100nF) with the intention of optimising later, then found that optimisation was not necessary as the performance was considered "acceptable" (there was no visible 250kHz carrier):

 The synthesizer code itself is loosely modelled on the rather well regarded Commodore SID chip.
-I don't support the analogue filtering features of this chip, but...Read more »
+I don't support the analogue filtering features of this chip, but the ADSR envelope generation is supported, as is square, triangle, sawtooth and noise waveforms,...Read more »